 These first two images show how plans are displayed in both summary and detailed views on the anonymous shopping tool for an adult.
 A consumer would be left with the understanding that the most they would ever have to contribute ouf pocket was $700 for either of these plans.
 In reality, however, the Humana plan has a $1,000 annual maximum for adults that can only be found in the plan brochure.

 Similarly in the actual enrollment and plan selection page, Healthcare.gov again displays out of pocket maximum for an adult consumer.
-There is a little note that says "Applies to child essential health benefits only" with no explanation of what that means.
-Again, there is no discussion of the plan's annual maximum and benefits cap.
+There is a note that says "Applies to child essential health benefits only" with no explanation of what that means.
+There is no discussion of the plan's annual maximum and benefits cap.
 Given that there is plenty of discussion around out-of-pocket maximums as it pertains to health insurance, it would be easy for someone to assume these plans work in the same way.

 In its current state, the dental plan functionality does a poor job of calling out how these plans function.
 Consumers wanting an accurate understanding how much the plans actually cover for adults need to look at the plan brochures themselves.